AEADataEditor/aea-de-guidance/Providing_code_and_data.md

 ## If none of the above apply
 If you use none of the methods above, or you prefer to provide us with a physical copy, then provision by ZIP file is fine, assuming the files are not too large.
 Please contact us if you encounter problems.

+## If your data is not public-use
+- We would still like to obtain a copy of your code (see above)
+- You should include in the article or README the access procedures so that a new user can attempt to access the data
+- You should provide in that description, or privately to the Data Editor, an estimate of how long such procedures may take
+- You should provide privately to the Data Editor whether you are able to add a third-party to your research protocol
+  - This can be a member of your research institution who was not involved in the research.
+  - This can be a member of the AEA Data Editor's team,
+- We will provide your Editor with an assessment of whether our team or a trusted third party can conduct a reproducibility exercise in a timely fashion.